 Days 31–60: Expand and Automate

-2. Refine routing: implement skills-based or intent-based queues where volume is highest; shorten IVR trees to reduce time-to-agent.
+- Refine routing: implement queue-based or skills-based routing where volume is highest; shorten IVR trees to reduce time-to-agent.

-3. Turn on recordings and coaching: create a shared library of “great calls,” tag outliers for review, and schedule weekly 15-minute coaching sessions.
+- Turn on recordings and coaching where your plan supports it: create a shared library of great calls, tag outliers for review, and schedule weekly coaching sessions.

-4. Integrate core tools: connect your CRM or help desk so calls log automatically and screen pops show caller context.
+- Integrate core tools: connect your CRM or help desk so calls log automatically and screen pops show caller context when available.

 Days 61–90: Optimize and Prove ROI